tamilzh2018/kode-kloud-test/Git.md

 Note: For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
 You may also consider using a screen recording software such as loom.com to record and share your work.

 Ans:
-Here's a step-by-step guide to help the new developer complete the task successfully:

----

 ### 🧩 Step-by-Step Instructions